 Under cost and freight (CNF/C&F/CFR) terms, the seller is responsible for bringing the goods to the port of destination.
-The buyer is therefor responsible for any destination charges and import haulage, customs clearance at destination and cargo insurance.
+The buyer is therefore responsible for any destination charges and import haulage, customs clearance at destination and cargo insurance.

 Cost, Insurance, And Freight (CIF)

 Cost, insurance and freight (CIF) is similar to CNF, except in this case the seller is responsible for the cargo insurance.

 Delivered at Place Unloaded (DPU) – previously known as Delivered At Terminal (DAT) – means that the seller pays for transportation till and including the destination terminal.
 That means the seller would pay for both ocean freight and any destination charges, but not customs clearance, which is for the account of the buyer.

 Delivered At Place (DAP)

-For delivered at place (DAP) – formerly known as delivered duty unpaid (DDU) – the seller is responsible for arranging the delivery to the buyer at an agreed location, and the buyer is only responsible arranging and paying for customs clearance and any customs duties at destination.
+For delivered at place (DAP) – formerly known as delivered duty unpaid (DDU) – the seller is responsible for arranging the delivery to the buyer at an agreed location, and the buyer is only responsible arranging and paying for customs clearance and any customs duties at the destination.